DeezDiamond/trivia-project/README.md

 # Trivia

+- This page is a simple trivia game that asks the user a series of questions.

+- The code has been pushed through [HTML](https://html5.validator.nu/) and [CSS](https://jigsaw.w3.org/css-validator/) validators.

 ## User Stories

 - As a player, I want information on why a selected answer is wrong, so that I earn educational benefit from this game.